KITATUS/KITATUS.github.io/_posts/2022-02-23-hitOverlaps.md

 <script src="https://gist.github.com/KITATUS/6a7fcfe20dd3724b93f4a5ed63b33e88.js"></script>

 Heading over to the .cpp, you can see that we bind our Overlaps exactly as we did before.
 However, when we look at the implementation of our functions you can see we immediately call to ```Server_CheckOverlap()``` - just like we did in Example03.
-It is a little less clear here why we are doing this so to re-iterate this is an example of a server-authorative overlap, where we immediately tell the server "Hey, this overlap happened can you make a judgement call on what to do please?"
+It is a little less clear here why we are doing this so to re-iterate this is an example of a server-authoritative overlap, where we immediately tell the server "Hey, this overlap happened can you make a judgement call on what to do please?"

 <script src="https://gist.github.com/KITATUS/0525f94e8f1c0b99f85b0b8e958e594c.js"></script>